Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: Discussion

-Our results show that the linear representation hypothesis~\citep{park2023linear} conflates two separable claims: (1)~\textbf{Linear decodability:} task-relevant information can be decoded from the residual stream by the model's own unembedding.
-(2)~\textbf{Linear steerability:} task behavior can be induced by an additive intervention.
-These come apart in the opposite direction from what we predicted: \emph{steerability without decodability}, not the reverse.
-The gap is universally negative, with extremes of $-0.91$ (first\_letter on Llama IT: FV accuracy $0.960$, logit lens $0.047$) and $-0.82$ (country\_capital on Llama Base: FV accuracy $0.880$, logit lens $0.056$).
+\paragraph{Decomposing the linear representation hypothesis.} \citet{park2024geometry} formalized two faces of the LRH---an \emph{unembedding representation} tied to probing/decodability and an \emph{embedding representation} tied to additive steering---and unified them via a causal inner product, predicting the two should agree under that inner product.
+Our results provide an empirical, model-internal counterpart at the level of the parameter-free logit lens, decomposing the LRH into two operationally separable claims: \textbf{(1)~linear decodability}, that task-relevant information can be decoded from the residual stream by the model's own unembedding; and \textbf{(2)~linear steerability}, that task behavior can be induced by an additive intervention.
+We find these come apart in the opposite direction from naive intuition: \emph{steerability without decodability}.
+The gap is universally negative, with extremes of $-0.91$ (\texttt{first\_letter} on Llama IT: FV 0.960, logit lens 0.047) and $-0.82$ (\texttt{country\_capital} on Llama Base: FV 0.880, logit lens 0.056).
+This is consistent with reports that early-to-mid-layer steering vectors do not project to target logits~\citep{ward2025reasoning, sinii2025steering}, that input and output features rarely co-occur at the SAE level~\citep{arad2025saes}, and that steering can operate via dormant pathways~\citep{makelov2024subspace}; we add a systematic, multi-task, multi-model, tuned-lens-validated quantification of how large the gap is.

-Three lines of evidence converge on the interpretation that FVs encode \emph{computational instructions} rather than \emph{answer directions}: (1)~Incoherent vocabulary projections: FVs project to garbage tokens even at $>0.90$ steering accuracy.
-(2)~Early-layer intervention, late-layer readability: FVs work best at L2--L8, logit lens peaks at L28--L32.
-The 20+-layer temporal gap between optimal intervention and detectable output is consistent with the FV encoding a process that requires many layers to execute, not an answer that could be detected immediately.
-(3)~Template-style invariance ($p > 0.30$ on all models): the FV captures an abstract, style-invariant instruction.
+Five lines of evidence converge on the interpretation that FVs encode \emph{computational instructions} rather than \emph{answer directions}: (i)~incoherent vocabulary projections at $>$0.90 steering accuracy; (ii)~early-layer intervention vs.\ late-layer readability (a 20+-layer temporal gap); (iii)~template-style invariance ($p > 0.30$ on every model), indicating the FV captures an abstract style-invariant instruction; (iv)~tuned-lens robustness (\S\ref{sec:tuned_lens_validation}), where per-layer dialect correction fails to reveal hidden decodability in 93\% of cases; and (v)~nonlinear-decoder robustness (\S\ref{sec:mlp_decoder}), where 5 of 10 SAND cases survive a 2-layer MLP probe with a Hewitt \& Liang control gate while the other 5 close---in those, FVs operate through nonlinear subspaces orthogonal to $W_U$ rather than answer-aligned ones.